Sponsored by the Friday Morning Music Club Foundation

 Performance and Other Opportunities

 Individual winners were presented at the Winners’ Recital at the Corcoran Gallery of Art, Washington, DC.
 In addition, some winners made solo appearances with the Prince George’s Philharmonic, National Chamber Orchestra, and Gettsyburg Chamber Orchestra.
+The first-prize cello winner, Tao Ni, participated in the London Master Classes.

 Sylvia Rosenberg, William Preucil, and Lorne Munroe